fehomeh/telegram_match_bot/README.md

   - Members can see matches on date or range of dates
 - Administration:
   - Admins can ban and un-ban members for a period or permanently
+- More validation:
+  - Amount of groups
+  - Amount of registered players per group
+  - Amount of matches to keep in the DB
+  - Bot throttling
+- Exception handling:
+  - Handle Telegram timeouts